immunant/selfrando/docs/linux-build-instructions.md

 ```
 - Run the program.

-These instructions were tested on Ubuntu 14.04 and 16.04.
+These instructions were tested on Ubuntu 14.04 and 16.04, and should work with
+both GCC and clang.